 Please tell our readers about your book in a few sentences:

-FIERCE, a system from moving out of fear into focus Carolyn teaches her readers 6 simple steps they can do in less than 5 minutes to help them move from fear into focus to ultimately reclaim your life, so you can experience more of what you want and less of what you don’t.
+FIERCE, a system from moving out of fear into focus Carolyn teaches her readers 6 simple steps you can do in less than 5 minutes to you move from fear into focus to ultimately reclaim your life, so you can experience more of what you want and less of what you don’t.

 What kind of research do you do, and how long do you spend researching before beginning a book?

 I do research before, during and after writing each chapter.
 The majority of my research is completed after the major portions of the book are complete.
 I add research to add value for the reader.
 I think on what I might find helpful but more importantly resources that would help my avatar (audience) My research is a mix pot.
 As a PhD, I enjoy research, therefore I use many kinds i.e. interviews, peer reviewed articles, books, studies, to name a few.

 What is the most difficult part of your artistic process?

 The most difficult part is narrowing down ideas and focusing on one main message rather than multiple.
 I tend to try to shove all my ideas into one book because I feel the information is so valuable but then I have to ground myself, remember my audience and regroup.
 I have to remind myself that a person can write more than one book, it does not all have to be in one.
 Making the book too large can cause the audience to lose focus and they may never read all of it.